 Siena boasts various local delicacies such as pici, a variety of pasta that resembles particularly thick and doughy spaghetti, and ricciarelli, a soft marzipan biscuit.
 Being in the Chianti region, you will also have plenty of exceptional local wine varieties to pair with whatever dishes you try.

-If this is your first visit Siena, I suggest to book hotel around the central square of Siena, Piazza del Campo.
+If this is your first visit Siena, I suggest to book hotel around the central square, Piazza del Campo.
 It has a highest concentration of hotels, cafes, restaurants, gelato shops, and souvenir shops.

 Stay In Siena if You want to stay in a stunning, historic town; Attending the Palio di Siena horse race is on your bucket list; You don’t mind leaving your car outside of the city centre.